orchid-lead/orchid-lead/README.md

 Orchid lead also focuses on speed, especially, speed of development.
 With an off-the-shelf file system watcher, the excellent [Chokidar][chokidar], Orchid Lead is able to quickly and reliably rebuild output files as the sources change.
 This feature is best paired with [Browsersync][browsersync] or [LiveReload][livereload] so the changes appear instantly in your browser.

-† HTML is the primary use case, but any text file will work.
+† HTML is the primary use case, but technically, any plain text file will work.

 ## Install